swagathushetty/swagathushetty/README.md

-## Hi there My name is swagath shetty and I am a self taught full stack developer 👋
+# Hi there My name is swagath shetty and I am a self taught full stack developer 👋

 I am proficient in JS,NodeJS,React,MongoDB,SQL,Hosting,techincal writing

 Apart from coding I also spend a lot of time writing techincal documentations.

+---
+I have built backend applications that uses the MVC architechture,OOP and

 <!--
 **swagathushetty/swagathushetty** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.